shivansh196/Blog_Application/README.md

 - `GET /posts/{post_id}`: Retrieve a specific blog post by ID
 - `PUT /posts/{post_id}`: Update a blog post by ID
 - `DELETE /posts/{post_id}`: Delete a blog post by ID

+## Environment Variables

+- Use a `.env` file to manage environment-specific variables, such as database URLs and API keys.

+## Contributing

+Contributions are welcome!
+Please fork the repository and submit a pull request for any improvements or bug fixes.

+## License

+This project is licensed under the MIT License.